Frequently Asked Questions

-- It is very important that you arrive at the tent at your scheduled dates and times.
+- It is very important that you arrive at the testing location at your scheduled dates and times.
 The testing process should take approximately 15 minutes per person.
-You may be asked to stand in a socially distanced queue to wait for your appointment inside the tent.
+You may be asked to stand in a socially distanced queue to wait for your appointment.
 Please follow all directional instructions and maintain 6’ of distance from others at all times.

 - A Lehigh staff member will be on site to ensure social distancing and check to make sure that you have an appointment before allowing you to take your test.
 Please have your Lehigh ID available at all times.

 - Drink plenty of water so you are hydrated, which is key to producing enough saliva to successfully complete the test, but make sure to fast for 30 minutes before the test (NO food or drink, including water, and no smoking).

 - Using a smartphone or device, scan the provided QR code to visit Vault’s web-app for registration and questions regarding COVID-19 exposure/symptoms.
 Students who have taken the Vault at-home test will already have set up an account and should bring their login information.

 - Enter the serial number on the Saliva Collection Device when prompted by the web-app.